 Remember that your potential customers are real people with full lives outside your interaction with them.
 Embrace the NO’s, qualify your customers, and focus on building authentic relationships with the people who want to engage.
 Respect the law of averages, and the sales will follow.

 Proudly serving clients in the Atlanta Metro area, Northwest Arkansas, and nationwide.
-Meet us for coffee in Atlanta, Alpharetta, Roswell, Milton, Crabapple, Bentonville, Fayetteville, Rogers, or Springdale — or meet us online for a virtual chat.
+Meet us for coffee in Atlanta, Alpharetta, Roswell, Milton, Sandy Springs, Bentonville, Fayetteville, Rogers, or Springdale — or meet us online for a virtual chat.